Anushika-Kothari/educational-machine/PROBLEM-DEFINITION.md

 ## **PROBLEM DEFINITION (VERSION 1)**
-Create a semi-automatic and  user friendly shape generator machine.
+Design a semi-automatic and  user friendly shape generator machine.
 The machine should be aesthetically pleasing as well as portable.
 The main objective of the machine is to teach the child the basic shapes.
 The machine will help the child in creative learning as the child will learn to generate shapes in different ways.

 ## **FUNCTIONS**